 Your most affordable option is Philo.
 For just $20 per month, Philo gives you live access to Discovery Channel along with all other channels owned by Discovery Network like HGTV, Food Network, TLC, Investigation Discovery, Travel Channel, Animal Planet, Science Channel, as well as OWN (Oprah Winfrey Network).
 We keep a list of channels available on Philo if you are interested in what channels are available.

 Philo also allows you to record shows and watch them up to a month later with their cloud DVR.
 You can try it without even entering a credit card for two days, then for five days more for free after entering the number.
-Check out their free trial.
-For more information be sure to check out our full review of Philo.

 Watch Discovery on Hulu